Mister Bob: Plot

 The film follows the exploits of the French mercenary Bob Denard in the Congo between 1964 and 1967.
 The story begins in July 1967 with Denard who has just staged a rebellion against President Joseph-Désiré Mobutu of the Congo giving a rousing speech to his mercenaries while looking worried when he reads a message from Paris.
 Denard and his men are engaged in heavy fighting against the Armée Nationale Congolaise and Denard is wounded.

-In a delirious state, Denard flash-backs to 1964 when he was hired by the French intelligence service, the Service de Documentation Extérieure et de Contre-Espionnage (SDECE), to go to the Congo to fight for the pro-Western Premier Moïse Tshombe, who has just lost control of the entire eastern half of the Congo to the leftwing Simba rebellion supported by Cuba and China.
+In a delirious state, Denard flash-backs to 1964 when he was hired by the French intelligence service, the Service de Documentation Extérieure et de Contre-Espionnage (SDECE), to go to the Congo to fight for the pro-Western Premier Moïse Tshombe, who has just lost control of the entire eastern half of the Congo to the left-wing Simba rebellion supported by Cuba and China.
 Denard is bored with civilian life in Paris, and embraces the chance to go to Congo to have some adventure.
 There is much distrust between the members of the Katangese Gendarmerie who have returned from exile with Tshombe and their former enemies in the Armée Nationale Congolaise led by Mobutu who are uneasily fighting together against the Simbas.
 Denard and his mercenaries defeat the Simbas while being greatly resented by general Mobutu who knows that the decision to hire European mercenaries is an adverse comment upon his military competence.
 The Simbas have committed terrible atrocities and Denard and his mercenaries find scenes of carnage everywhere they go, being greeted with quiet relief.